 5 Repeal of this standard

-This standard is repealed the day after the end of the period of 36 months beginning on the day the standard commences.
+This standard is repealed at the end of the day on 31 August 2029.

 6 Definitions

 In this standard:

 Act means the Telecommunications (Consumer Protection and Service Standards) Act 1999.

 affected customer means a customer of a carriage service provider to whom the carriage service provider is, or is likely to be, liable to pay damages under section 116 of the Act as a result of contravention by the provider of a performance standard.